slviajero/tinybasic/MANUAL.md

 SET 10,1 sets the display update to page mode.
 In this mode the display does not display text or graphics until am ETX (ASCII 3) is sent.

 SET 11,1 sets the TAB command to Microsoft mode.
 In this mode the TAB position is the absolute character count and not a relative postion.
 SET 11,0 resets the behaviout.

+SET 12,0 sets the lower bound of all arrays to 0.
+This means that arrays with 8 elements DIMed with DIM A(8) go from 0 to 7 instead of 1 to 8.
+SET 12, 1 resets the value.
+This command does not change the array or anything in memory.
+It merely adds an offset.
+Any positive value can be used as an argument.

 More SET parameter will be implemented in the future.